DevoInc/python-mlmodelmanager-client/_sources/user_guide/client-object.rst.txt

 :ref:`downloader <Downloaders>` via the constructor keyword `downloader`.
 In that case a
 :class:`FileSystemDownloader <devo_ml.modelmanager.downloader.FileSystemDownloader>`
-will be used as a fallback downloader with the current directory as the path.
+will be used as a fallback downloader with the current directory as path.
 Neither you don't need to worry about downloaders right now because most of the time the default downloader is fine, but you could create a client with your customize downloader.